HL7/fhir-us-ndh/input/pagecontent/query-capability.md

 |**Validation**             |  MAY   | MAY   | MAY   | MAY    | MAY   | MAY   | MAY   | MAY   |       |

 Notes:
-1. Payer Provider Network Capabilities are based on the Payer Provider Network Qurey Profiles
+1. Payer Provider Network Capabilities are based on the Payer Provider Network Query Profiles
 2. All other Capabilities are based on the base Profiles

-### Distributed Workflow Directory Query Endpoint Capability Statement: